-"Not mundatory in all situations.
+41Not rundatory in all situations.

-License auspension is not mandatory in all situations.
+4License suspension is not mandatory in all situations.
 A "special permit" may be issued in cases of "significant hardship".

-"Home detention may be used in lieu of this sanction.
+49Home detention may be used in lieu of this sanction.
 "An amendment to the law in 1993 may have eliminated this mandatory revocation.

-ALABAMA

-Code of Alabama
+"If treatment is authorized by the court, confinement is only for 3 days in a medical facility. ы 200 STATE General Reference:

-Illegal Per Se Law (BAC/BrAC Level): Presumption (BAC/BrAC Level):
+Standard DWI Offense: Illegal Per Se Law (BAC/BrAC): Presumption (BAC/BrAC): Types of Drugs/Drugs and Alcohol: Other: